seanmerron/Retirement-Roadmap/README.md

 Medical
 -  Highly depends on your current health situation and how often you need medical care.
 -  If you have high medical expenses often or planning to (having a baby) then you'll want good comprehensive coverage to lower your deductibles and provide co-pays.
--  If you rarely need medical care and have a high-deductible plan available to you with the ability to contribute to an HSA then you should consider it if you can plan to max out HSA contributions each year until the balance is above your out of pocket maximum and then you can tone down contributions later to increase savings elsewhere.
+-  If you rarely need medical care and have a high-deductible plan available to you with the ability to contribute to an HSA (Health Savings Account) then you should consider it if you can plan to max out HSA contributions each year until the balance is above your out of pocket maximum and then you can tone down contributions later to increase savings elsewhere.
 -    HSAs stay with you for life to help pay for a wide range of medical expenses using pre-tax dollars and the funds can be accessed for anything after retirement.
 Basically, they are awesome.
 -    If you don't have access to a HSA I recommend sticking with a good comprehensive health plan and wouldn't get a high deductible plan without it.
 There is too much debt risk.
--    Only get a FSA if you know of a procedure you need to have in the covered year so you can use additional pre-tax dollars to pay for it.
+-    Only get a FSA (Flexible Savings Account) if you know of a procedure you need to have in the covered year so you can use additional pre-tax dollars to pay for it.
 Otherwise you may not use the money and lose it at the end of the year.
 -    Medical Bills are 0% interest.
 Don't think you have to pay off medical bills right away.
 Call the company you owe and setup a low monthly payment plan you can afford to keep you out of debt.
 Payments count towards your medical insurance deductible at the time each payment is applied so keep that in mind if you plan to change coverages with a better deductible later or to pay with your future spouses HSA :-)
 -    Prescriptions are often cheaper when re-ordered in higher quantities and many manufacturers offer coupons.
 -    You can change your health coverage only during open enrollment periods or within x days of many qualifying life events.
 (Google them there are many)